Kenya Safari & Swimming 2026: Masai Mara, Lodges & Diani Beach

 What should you wear on safari?

-The golden rule: Muted colors (beige, khaki, olive green, brown), no light or blue tones.
+The golden rule: muted colors (beige, khaki, olive green, brown), no bright or blue tones.
 Blue attracts tsetse flies, bright white repels wildlife.
-Practical items to pack: lightweight long-sleeved shirts and long trousers (sun protection and insect repellent), a warm fleece for morning walks (temperatures in the Mara mountains drop to 10-15°C), a hat, good closed-toe hiking boots, and a duster for camera equipment.
-Classic beachwear is sufficient on the coast – in Mombasa, out of respect for the Muslim population, keep your shoulders and knees covered.
+Practical items: lightweight long-sleeved shirts and long trousers (sun protection + insect repellent), a warm fleece for morning walks (temperatures in the Mara mountains drop to 10-15°C), a hat, good closed-toe hiking boots, and a duster for camera equipment.
+On the coast, classic beachwear is sufficient – in Mombasa, out of respect for the Muslim population, keep your shoulders and knees covered.

 Is it possible to fly a drone in Kenya?

-Official approval from the Kenya Civil Aviation Authority (KCAA) It is mandatory – failure to do so can result in severe penalties, including confiscation.
-The application is submitted online and takes [timeframe].
-2-3 weeks and costs around 50 USD.
-Flying is generally prohibited in national parks., Even with KCAA permission – the Kenya Wildlife Service does not allow drones in protected areas.
-Flights are possible with permission along the coast (outside of marine parks) and in rural areas.
-Practical tip: Submit your application at least 4 weeks before departure, and have all documents (passport copy, drone serial number, travel itinerary) ready.
+Official authorization from the Kenya Civil Aviation Authority (KCAA) is mandatory – without it, you risk severe penalties, including confiscation.
+The application is submitted online, takes 2-3 weeks, and costs around USD 50.
+Flying is strictly prohibited in national parks, even with KCAA authorization – the Kenya Wildlife Service does not allow drones in protected areas.
+Flights are permitted with authorization along the coast (outside of marine parks) and in rural areas.
+Practical tip: Submit your application at least 4 weeks before departure and have all necessary documents (passport copy, drone serial number, travel itinerary) ready.

 All-inclusive or individual safari – which is more worthwhile?

-For First-time visitors and comfort travelers Organized safaris are usually the better choice: all logistics, flights, transfers, guides, and meals are arranged, and the risk of problems is minimal.
-Prices start from approximately €1,500 for 7 days all-inclusive.
-Experienced individual travelers You can save a significant amount of money: rental car (4x4 from €80/day), booking lodges directly, planning your own route.
-This is more demanding (roads, navigation, price negotiations) but worthwhile for longer stays.
-My recommendation: first safari organized, second one independent.
+For first-time visitors and those seeking comfort, organized safaris are usually the better choice: all logistics, flights, transfers, guides, and meals are arranged, minimizing the risk of problems.
+Prices start at around €1,500 for 7 days all-inclusive.
+Experienced independent travelers can save significantly: rental car (4x4 from €80/day), direct lodge booking, and independent route planning.
+This is more demanding (roads, navigation, price negotiations) but worthwhile for longer trips.
+My recommendation: first safari organized, second independent.

 How much do you tip in Kenya?

-Tips are a standard part of the tourism industry's budget and an important source of income for guides/drivers.
-Rule of thumb: Safari guides: 10-15 USD per guest per day; lodge staff: 5-10 USD per guest per day (kitty/community tip box); restaurant waiters: 10 USD (%) if no service charge is stated.
-Beach vendors and boat operators on the coast rely on tips – 5-10 USD for a half-day tour is appropriate.
+Tipping is an integral part of the tourism industry and a significant source of income for guides and drivers.
+A general rule of thumb is: safari guides 10-15 USD per guest per day, lodge staff collectively 5-10 USD per guest per day (kitty/community tip box), and restaurant waiters 10 USD if no service charge is stated.
+On the coast, beach vendors and boat operators rely on tips – 5-10 USD for a half-day tour is appropriate.
 Tips can be given in USD or Kenyan Shillings (KES) – both are accepted.